ScreamingSandals/ScreamingLib/docs/modules/npc.md

 * Skins
 * Head following player

+!!! tip "Visuals API"

+    The `NPC` interface extends [LocatableVisual](visuals.md#locatablevisual), so you can use its methods to customize the NPC further.

 ## Usage
 Supported platforms are the same as the packets module, because this module doesn't have any platform specific code.